TimothyTickle/single_cell_analysis/README.md

 * single_cell_analysis.md - The markdown used to make the presentation.

-* src - come code to reduce the amount of R code during the workshop.
+* src - some code to reduce the amount of R code during the workshop.
 You are welcome to use the code as you need.
- * heatmap.3b.R - convenience code to make it easy to make a heatmap during the workshop
+* src/heatmap.3b.R - convenience code to make it easy to make a heatmap during the workshop
- * Module.R - helper functions which may be used in the presentation to reduce code.
+* src/Module.R - helper functions which may be used in the presentation to reduce code.